shyam-patel-kira/Learning-Platform/README.md

 # Learning-Platform
-A small start for a big startup
+A small start for a big project